CIA President One of 50 Most Powerful People in Restaurant Industry

 college's educational programs and industry conferences promote leadership and growth,"

 Dr. Ryan said.
-"We are proud of our continuing innovations, including new majors and concentrations that will further prepare CIA students to
+"We are proud of our continuing innovations, including the new CIA culinary science bachelor's degree and other concentrations that will further prepare CIA students to

 shape the future of cooking and the foodservice industry."